Fatiha Guessabi argues that culture is a language in itself

 The most obvious form of paralanguage is body language, or Kinesics, which is the language of gestures, expressions, and postures.
 However, the meaning of words can also be altered by tone and character of voice.

-Language is culture and
+Language is culture and culture is language

 Language and culture have a complex, homologous relationship.
 Language is complexly intertwined with culture (they have evolved together, influencing one another in the process, ultimately shaping what it means to be human).
 In this context, A.L.Krober (1923) said, “culture, then, began when speech was present, and from then on, the enrichment of either means the further development of the other.”